Python-Test-Engineer/Python-Test-Engineer/README.md

 - Pythonista and Python Test Engineer
 - Django, Flask, Docker
 - Experience with REST APIs, GraphQL, React, Vue, Web Components, Node
-- Talks and workshops given at WordCamps, MeetUps and NDC.
+- Talks and workshops given at PyCons, WordCamps, MeetUps and NDC.
 [VIEW SPEAKING](#talks-and-workshops)

 ## Currently working as a freelancer in Brighton, UK